-The internationally-known flutist and composer Louis Moyse, now in his nineties, recently said,
+The internationally-known flutist and composer Louis Moyse said while in his 90’s:

 “During my long musical career, I have met few really great artists in the various disciplines of the field and I am very pleased to name Michael Arnowitt, pianist and musician as one of them.
 He expresses his art on the highest level.
 I have great respect for his interpretations and his way to communicate to any audience his feelings through his love for music.”

-Since 1997, Michael Arnowitt has maintained a web-site at http://www.mapiano.com/ which contains a number of his writings on musical topics.
+Since 1997, Michael Arnowitt has maintained a website at www.MAPiano.com which contains a number of his writings on musical topics.
 He can be found on Facebook under his name and on Twitter at @Piano_MA.